“There are a lot of good baseball players but there are only a few who the experts describe as ‘five tool guys’; those rare players... Read More

 Overview

-A former Assistant United States Attorney, Josh is a principled and relentless advocate.
+A former Assistant United States Attorney for the Eastern District of Texas, Josh is a principled and relentless advocate.

-In 2018, at the age of 33, Josh was promoted to serve as the Eastern District’s Civil Chief.
+In 2018, Josh was promoted to serve as the Eastern District’s Civil Chief.
 In that position, Josh supervised all civil litigation across the Eastern District’s six divisions: Sherman, Texarkana, Marshall, Tyler, Lufkin, and Beaumont.
 In addition to managing the Eastern District’s affirmative False Claims Act and civil Controlled Substances Act dockets, Josh supervised the district’s Financial Litigation Unit as well as defensive litigation against the United States, its agencies, and its personnel.

-In November 2019, Josh rejoined Reese Marketos as a partner, where he leads the firm’s Eastern District office and the firm’s False Claims Act practice.
-Since returning to the firm, Josh and his team have obtained more than $80 million in False Claims Act recoveries for the benefit of the United States.
+In November 2019, Josh rejoined Reese Marketos as a partner, where he leads the firm’s False Claims Act practice.
+Since returning to the firm, the firm has obtained more than $180 million in False Claims Act recoveries for the benefit of the United States.
 Some of his cases include:

-• Serving as lead trial counsel in a declined defense procurement False Claims Act case in the Northern District of Alabama resulting in a $36-million unanimous jury verdict (United States ex rel.
+• Serving as lead trial counsel in a declined defense procurement False Claims Act case in the United States District Court for the Northern District of Alabama resulting in a $36 million jury verdict (United States ex rel.
 Marsteller v.
 MD Helicopters, Inc.);

-• Prosecuting a declined mortgage fraud False Claims Act action in the Northern District of California resulting in a $38.5-million settlement for the government (United States ex rel.
+• Prosecuting a declined mortgage fraud False Claims Act action in the United States District Court for the Northern District of California resulting in a $38.5 million settlement for the government (United States ex rel.
 Thrower v.
 Academy Mortgage Corp.);

 • Serving as lead counsel in a declined healthcare fraud False Claims Act case against a hospital system resulting in the recovery of more than $3.3 million for the United States;